Skip to main content

 • Debt can both accelerate growth and accelerate bankruptcy.

-• Information spread (meme spread).
+• Spread of information and idea.
 The more popular a piece of information is, the more chance it spreads.

 • Avalanche.